ivadomed/model_seg_sci/baselines/README.md

 - `<colorado_folder>` is the path to the `sci-colorado` BIDS dataset
 - `<output_folder>` is the path to the output folder where the combined dataset will be stored

+NOTE: the script has to be run for each seed, i.e., five times.

 ## Dependencies

 ### nnUNet